-The Mental and Physical Challenges After a Car Accident
+The Mental and Physical Challenges After Auto Accidents

 One of the most important steps in recovering from a car accident is learning to recognize the sometimes subtle signs of lingering trauma.
 For example, you may be experiencing anxiety, depression, insomnia, difficulty concentrating, changes in appetite, or loss of interest in the things you once enjoyed.
 Similarly, you may find that your performance at work is declining or your personal relationships are suffering.

-All of these can be symptoms of the emotional dysregulation that often follows the experience of trauma.
+All of these can be symptoms of emotional dysregulation that often follow the experience of trauma.
 In the aftermath of the severe distress that can be caused by a car accident, the brain may lose its capacity to regulate its stress response, leading to a state of hyperarousal that ultimately evolves into post-traumatic stress disorder (PTSD) or related mental illnesses.

-The challenge, however, is in recognizing the original source of the trauma.
+The challenge, however, is recognizing the trauma’s original source.
 If the accident you experienced left no lingering physical injuries and everyone walked away safely, you may easily dismiss the event as the true cause of your PTSD.
 However, if you find yourself having intrusive thoughts, memories, or flashbacks of the event, or if you start to avoid pleasurable activities, especially ones that involve road travel, then chances are it is the accident that’s taking its toll.

 Bear in mind, as well, that the brain never truly forgets.
 The crash might have occurred years ago.
 You might not have been physically involved at all.
 You could have merely been a bystander.
 It doesn’t matter.
 The brain doesn’t differentiate between the types of intense stressors as they occur.

 All the brain knows is that it is in distress, that it is experiencing extreme shock and fear.
-Even if

-those emotions last mere seconds, they are deeply embedded in the memory, archived in the most primitive regions of the brain, the seat of both the survival instinct and the primal emotions relating to the fight or flight response.
+Even if those emotions last mere seconds, they are deeply embedded in the memory, archived in the most primitive regions of the brain, the seat of both the survival instinct and the primal emotions relating to the fight or flight response.
 It’s a protective mechanism, to be sure — the brain’s effort to document (and avoid) danger so that it can never pose a threat again.

 But that same nexus of memory and emotion deep inside the brain that evolved to help keep us safe also created the feedback loop of hyperarousal, fear, and avoidance that can become so crippling for trauma survivors.